pleb/blog/posts/minimal-nextjs-blog-part1-hello-world.md

 If I navigate to http://localhost:3000 I should see my IndexPage component rendered on the screen.

-Brillant it works.
+Brilliant!
+It works.

 ![Webpage screenshot](/minimal-nextjs-blog-part1-hello-world/first-page-load.png)

 ## Finish line

 Finished, right?
 Well almost.
 If you look carefully at the console output you'll see the Next.js framework has populated the tsconfig.json file with its default.
 Ah ha, the continuation point from early.
 See I told you my weird method of adding TS had a purpose.
-However, I'll be adding/changing a few of the defaults to my own preference.
+Next, I'll change a few of the defaults to my own preference.

 I'll be setting strict to true.
 You can read more about this change on the [TS Website](https://www.typescriptlang.org/tsconfig#Strict_Type_Checking_Options_6173).